Central African Republic Travel Information

 Small tips are appreciated in the Central African Republic and tips of about 10 percent are customary for waitrons.
 Small tips are appreciated by hotel service staff.

-The population of the Central African Republic is split relatively equally between Muslims and Christians and conservative dress is recommended in all areas, which entails covered thighs and shoulders for women.
+The population of the Central African Republic is roughly 90 percent Christian and 10 percent Muslim.
+Conservative dress is recommended in all areas, which entails covered thighs and shoulders for women.
 In rural areas it is customary for people to eat with their hands, but one should never eat, shake hands, or offer someone money with their left hand.
 Always ask permission before photographing a military or government building.